PLANT-POWERED · PROTEIN-PACKED · DAILY

 שמירה ושיתוף:

-He was a striker for the "Hakoah Vienna" (SC Hakoah Wien) football team in the 1930s in Vienna.
+He was a striker for the football team "Hakoah Vienna" (SC Hakoah Wien) during the 1930s in Vienna.

-For those who don't know, this was the football team of the Jewish sports association in Vienna.
+For those who aren’t familiar, this was the football team of the Jewish Sports Association in Vienna.

-The team even managed to reach the Austrian National League.
+The team was so successful they even made it to the Austrian National League.

-Not long after, on the eve of World War II, the Germans closed the club and the association and nationalized the stadium.
+Not long after, on the eve of World War II, the Germans shut down the team and the association, and nationalized the stadium.

-My grandfather, Ludwig (Yehuda) Leffler the footballer, immigrated to Israel to make the desert bloom and also played a lot of football with the British and the Arabs.
+My grandfather, Ludwig (Yehuda) Loeffler the footballer, immigrated to Israel to make the desert bloom and also played a lot of football with the British and the Arabs.

-My grandmother would cook him protein-rich dishes to make him strong.
+My grandmother used to cook him protein-rich stews to keep him strong.

-As a pioneer who arrived from Europe in the 1930s, she cooked heavy and very rich European food.
+As a pioneer who came from Europe in the 30s, she cooked heavy and very rich European food.

 Usually with a lot of heavy beef and fat.